PoterekM/word-counter-php/README.md

 ## Support and contact details
 _Please feel free to contact me directly via e-mail at poterekm@gmail.com if you have any questions, comments, ideas, or feedback.
 Also, I invite you to feel empowered to make any changes to this repository by forking it and making changes accordingly._

+## Known Bugs
+* The program is not able to recognize when words are surrounded by quotation marks.

 ### License